 Welcome back to Financial Therapy.
 Over the past 30 years, Rick’s weekly column called “Financial Awakenings” has appeared in a variety of publications.
 During this time, it has covered a range of personal finance topics, with an increasing focus on the emotional aspects of making sound financial decisions.

-Personal finances cover a broad range of ideas, ranging from basic household budgeting to investing for the future, to constructing complex trusts or asset protection plans.
+Personal finances cover a broad range of ideas, ranging from basic household budgeting to investing for the future, such as retirement planning, or to constructing complex trusts or asset protection plans.
+However, it can involve any part of achieving your financial goals, and a certified financial planner can help with all of these goals.

-It is important to understand how Financial Therapy is going to connect the financial and emotional sides around each point.
+But, people often fail to consider that how people think feel will also affect their financial habits or the importance of understanding how Financial Therapy is going to connect the financial and emotional sides around each point.

 For example, if you go in to see a financial planner and want to make decisions on rolling over your 401(k), your financial planner can give you information and you’re ready to act on it.
 You may feel some excitement when you get the information, and it’s done.
 However, if the financial planner brings up something else that maybe they see or something